AVGP/50linesofcode/post-raw/2017-03-06-cors-a-guided-tour.md

 ## A note on CSRF

-Note that there is a class of attacks, called *Cross Site Request Forgery* that is not affected by the Same-Origin Policy.
+Note that there is a class of attacks, called *Cross Site Request Forgery* that is not mitigated by the Same-Origin Policy.

 In a CSRF attack, the attacker makes a request to a third party page in the background, for instance by sending a POST request to your bank website.
 If you have a valid session with your bank, any website can make a request in the background that will be carried out unless your bank uses counter measures against CSRF.